ultraq/thymeleaf-layout-dialect/README.md

 content page taking place of the decorator's, all elements from the decorator, but replaced by all content page fragments where specified).

-> *NOTE:* The decoration process redirects processing from your content page to
+> The decoration process redirects processing from your content page to the
-> the decorator page, picking `layout:fragment` parts out of your content page
+> decorator page, picking `layout:fragment` parts out of your content page as
-> as the decorator page demands them.
+> the decorator page demands them.
 Because of this, anything _outside_ of a
 > `layout:fragment` within the `<body>` in your content page never actually gets
 > executed, meaning you can't do this in your content page:
 >